USEPA/WNTR/documentation/hydraulics.rst

 as EPANET.
 The WNTRSimulator does not include equations to run water quality simulations.
 The WNTRSimulator includes the option to simulate leaks, and run hydraulic simulation in demand-driven or pressure-driven demand mode.
-A hydraulic simulation using the WNTRSimulator is run using the following code.
+A hydraulic simulation using the WNTRSimulator is run using the following code:

 .. literalinclude:: ../examples/hydraulic_simulation.py
    :lines: 16-17